ARIES-Embedded/buildroot-aries/board/msmp1evk/readme.md

 2. Select the boot mode `001` to boot from the SPI-NOR of the EVK board:

-       Boot SW3: ON
+       BOOT SW3: ON
-       Boot SW2: ON
+       BOOT SW2: ON
-       Boot SW1: OFF
+       BOOT SW1: OFF

 3. Then follow the instructions listed above for "Boot from the microSD card" starting at item 4.